alissli/alissli.github.io/_posts/2020-09-21-TheBirdsAndTheBees01.md

 **注释：**

 The phrase "**the birds and the bees**" is a metaphor for explaining the mechanics of reproduction to younger children, relying on imagery of bees pollinating and eggs hatching to substitute for a more technical explanation of sexual intercourse.
-It is a way of deflecting the inevitable question that every parent dreads: "Where do babies come from?" and it is an alternative to the explanation that the stork delivers babies.
+It is a way of deflecting the inevitable question that every parent dreads: "Where do babies come from?" and it is an alternative to the explanation that the stork delivers babies.---[**What is the 'Birds and the Bees'?**](https://www.livescience.com/39316-birds-and-the-bees.html)

 # Changelog